 Many of your existing standard kitchen hoods are hardwired in the back.
-However it is now permissible to install an electrical outlet in the kitchen cabinet above and use a cord and plug to supply power to the new kitchen hood.
-You can see some examples of this on my post about over-the-range microwave ovens.
+However it is permissible to install an electrical outlet in the kitchen cabinet above and use a cord and plug to supply power to the new kitchen hood.
+You can see some examples of outlets that I installed in kitchen cabinets on my post about over-the-range microwave ovens.

-I have posted photos below of a simple replacement of a kitchen hood.
+I have posted photos below of the simple replacement of a kitchen hood.

 The basic kitchen hood has a wiring compartment where the electrical connections are made.
 Usually one screw is all that is holding the cover to the wiring compartment in place.